top of page

 A: Five non-rural counties were classified as “rural adjacent” for the purposes of the RHTP and will therefore be included in the community hubs defined in Missouri's RHTP application.
 These counties include Buchanan, Cape Girardeau, Christian, Jasper, and Newton.

-This means every county except the following will be eligible to participate in the RHTP in Missouri.
+This means every county except the following will be eligible to participate in the Community Hubs portion of the RHTP work in Missouri.

 • St. Louis County